 As a Greensboro rental property investor, you are probably searching for a good deal on a property constantly.
 You may wonder whether manufactured homes are a wise investment.
 At first, It may appear to be the optimal option for your next rental property.
 Manufactured homes are popular in numerous regions of the United States.
-However, there are a number of advantages and disadvantages to consider before deciding whether a manufactured home is the best option for your next investment property.
+However, there are several advantages and disadvantages to consider before deciding whether a manufactured home is the best option for your next investment property.